50 Siddhartha Quotes With Page Numbers & Analysis

 “I will die.”

-~Hermann Hesse, Siddhartha, Character: The Brahmin’s Son, Page 11
+(Dialogue: Siddhartha’s Father and Siddhartha, Chapter: The Brahmin’s Son, Page 11)

 “Siddhartha has one single goal-to become empty, to become empty of thirst, desire, dreams, pleasure and sorrow-to let the Self die.
 No longer to be Self, to experience the peace of an emptied heart, to experience pure thought-that was his goal.”